tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_markdown.md

 {: .tip}
 Most text editors (for example, Sublime Text or Webstorm or Atom) have Markdown plugins/extensions that will create syntax highlighting based on Markdown tags.

-Another great thing about Markdown (as opposed to binary tools like Word or Framemaker) is that you can package up the Markdown files and run them through the same workflow as code.
-You can run diffs to see what changed, you can insert comments, and exert the same control as you do with regular code files.
+Another benefit to Markdown (as opposed to binary tools like Word or Framemaker) is that you can package up the Markdown files and run them through the same workflow as code.
+You can run diffs to see what changed, insert comments, and exert the same control as you do with regular code files.
 Working with Markdown files comes naturally to developers.
 (Granted, you can also work with DITA in plain text files and manage the content in Git repositories.)

 ## Drawbacks of Markdown